 Shakarpara, also known as Shankarpali, is a crispy, mildly sweetened snack made with 4 simple ingredients you will have at home.
 These bite-sized fried Indian cookies come together quickly, and are popularly made during festivals such as Diwali and Holi.

 Growing up, I was a huge fan of them.
-And it's the same now.
-They're delicious and addicting when served with a cup of chai.
+And it’s the same now.
+They’re delicious and hard to stop eating when served with a cup of chai.

 My mom used to make these Shakarpara, also called Shankarpali, all the time, along with namak para, the savory version.
 And guess what?
-I could got her recipe from a notebook which was written about 30 years ago.
+I could get her recipe from a notebook that was written about 30 years ago.

 This easy Shakarpara is famous not only during holidays like Diwali, Ganesh Chaturthi, and Holi but all year long.
 They are a perfect little snack.

-Last year for Diwali, I made them, and they were a hit with my family and friends.
-And finally after a year, I'm finally getting to share the recipe.
+I made them last year for Diwali, and they were a hit with my family and friends.
+Finally, after a year, I’m finally getting to share the recipe.

 Trust me, the recipe is spot on!
-I'm sure you'll be smitten by the subtle sweetness and extremely crunchy texture of these shakarpara.
-I love to add these shakarpara to my Indian snacks and sweets charcuterie board.
+I’m sure you’ll be smitten by the subtle sweetness and extremely crunchy texture of this shakarpara.
+I love to add this shakarpara to my Indian snacks and sweets charcuterie board.

 What is Shakarpara?

-Shankarpara is delicious fried sweet biscuit made in Indian homes for holidays such as Holi and Diwali.
-They are very addictive Indian teatime snacks popular in Maharashtra, Gujarat, and Karnataka.
+Shankarpara is a delicious fried sweet biscuit made in Indian homes for holidays such as Holi and Diwali.
+They are the amazing Indian teatime snacks popular in Maharashtra, Gujarat, and Karnataka.
 In western India, in Maharashtra, it is called Shankarpali.

 My personal favorite is the recipe I am sharing here without the syrup.
-I'm going to share the original deep-fried recipe with you.
+I’m going to share the original deep-fried recipe with you.
 However, they can also be baked.
-Let me warn you: they are highly addictive!
+Let me warn you: You cannot stop eating them!

 Why you'll love this recipe